 HISTORY OF THE CHICAGO DEFENDER CHARITIES

-The Bud Billiken® Parade was founded by Robert Sengstacke Abbott on August 11, 1929.
-Today, the 88 year tradition is the second largest parade in the United States next to the Rose Bowl.
+The Bud Billiken™ Parade was founded by Robert Sengstacke Abbott on August 11, 1929.
+Today, the 8 decade tradition is the one of largest and longest running parades in the United States.
 Abbott’s mission for the betterment of Chicago's youth, education, and to sound the clarion call for "Back to School" for our youth continues through the leadership of his great-grandniece and Chicago Defender Charities, President, Myiti Sengstacke-Rice.

 The Chicago Defender Charities produces the Bud Billiken parade and was founded in 1945 by Rice’s grandfather, the late John H.H.
 Sengstacke.
 Nephew and successor of Mr. Abbott, Sengstacke was also owner and publisher of the Chicago Defender newspaper from 1940 until his passing in 1997.

 In 1921, Mr. Abbott launched Bud Billiken Jr., a section for children in the newspaper.
 The section was named after the Billiken, touted to be a Chinese mythical character.
 Legend has it that the Billiken is the guardian angel of children around the world.
 Mr. Abbott’s famed editor, David Kellum was a key member of the Bud Billiken™ team and was often called Mr. Bud Billiken™ for many years.
 He had the idea for a ‘Bud Billiken Day’ with the mission to “give underprivileged children who are never seen or heard a chance to be in the limelight for one day by wearing costumes marching in the parade and being seen,” said Kellum in the biography about Mr. Abbott entitled The Lonely Warrior by Roi Ottley.